 “A.4.1.
 General

-This appendix defines the additional requirements and exceptions to Annex 4B of this regulation to enable emission testing of dual-fuel engines independent whether these emissions are solely exhaust emissions or also crankcase emissions added to the exhaust emissions according to paragraph 6.10. of Annex 4B.
+This appendix defines the additional requirements and exceptions to Annexes 4A and 4B of this regulation to enable emission testing of dual-fuel engines.

 Emission testing of a dual-fuel engine is complicated by the fact that the fuel used by the engine can vary between pure diesel fuel and a combination of mainly gaseous fuel with only a small amount of diesel fuel as an ignition source.
 The ratio between the fuels used by a dual-fuel engine can also change dynamically depending of the operating condition of the engine.
 As a result special precautions and restrictions are necessary to enable emission testing of these engines.”